hyungjunk/springProject/README.md

 Main goal was to copy a website called **Watcha**, the Korean style Netflix.

-I referenced a book "ì½”ë“œë¡œ ë°°ìš°ëŠ” ìŠ¤í”„ë§ ì›¹í”„ë¡œì íŠ¸" to build this project.
+I referenced a book "ÄÚµå·Î ¹è¿ì´Â ½ºÇÁ¸µ À¥ÇÁ·ÎÁ§Æ®" to build this project.

 #### 1. Video recorded (click the image)